 On October 17, 2014, Phoenix Licensing, L.L.C. and LPL Licensing, L.L.C. (together referred to as "Phoenix") filed a complaint against us and our wholly-owned subsidiary DISH Network L.L.C. in the United States District Court for the Eastern District of Texas, alleging infringement of United States Patent Nos.
-5,987,434 entitled "Apparatus and Method for Transacting Marketing and Sales of Financial Products"; 7,890,366 entitled "Personalized Communication Documents, System and Method for Preparing Same"; 8,352,317 entitled "System for Facilitating Production of Variable Offer Communications"; 8,234,184 entitled "Automated Reply Generation Direct Marketing System"; and 6,999,938 entitled "Automated Reply Generation Direct Marketing System."
-Phoenix alleges that we infringe the asserted patents by making and using products and services that generate customized marketing materials.
+5,987,434 entitled "Apparatus and Method for Transacting Marketing and Sales of Financial Products"; 7,890,366 entitled "Personalized Communication Documents, System and Method for Preparing Same"; 8,352,317 (the "317 patent") entitled "System for Facilitating Production of Variable Offer Communications"; 8,234,184 entitled "Automated Reply Generation Direct Marketing System"; and 6,999,938 entitled "Automated Reply Generation Direct Marketing System."
+Phoenix alleged that we infringe the asserted patents by making and using products and services that generate customized marketing materials.
 Phoenix is an entity that seeks to license a patent portfolio without itself practicing any of the claims recited therein.
-Trial is set scheduled to commence on March 14, 2016.
+On September 15, 2015, we and certain other parties filed a petition for a covered business method patent review of the 317 Patent (the "CBM Patent Review") before the United States Patent and Trademark Office.
+On November 4, 2015, the Court dismissed all of Phoenix's claims in the action against us with prejudice pursuant to a settlement agreement.
+As a result, we will withdraw from the CBM Patent Review.